 23. Electronics Dealer

 If you’re looking to do something a little bit off the beaten path, now’s the time.
 How about trying your hand as an electronics dealer specializing in drones and drone accessories?
 If this sounds a little too off the straight and narrow, trust us, it’s worth a go.
 The commercial drone market is predicted to grow to over $1 billion by 2022.
-That’s a massive market and you have the opportunity to get in early and be a disruptor.
-Looking for an out-of-the-box small town business idea?
+That’s a massive, profitable market and you have the opportunity to get in early and be a disruptor.
+Looking for an out-of-the-box small town business idea that can help you earn some extra money?
 This is it!

 24. Bed and Breakfast